rymaju/FundiesCollab/README.md

 npm start
 ```

-Note that the backend uses `exec` to run commands, this may cause problems when running on Mac or Linux.
-These can be fixed manually in `compileAndRun.js` by replacing the relevant problematic code (for example replacing ';' with ':').
+Note that the backend uses `exec` to run commands, this may cause problems when running on Mac or Linux, but it should be easy to spot and fix.

 ## API